-As PPC budgets continue to grow, so too does the demand for experienced pay-per-click services.
+As PPC budgets continue to grow, so too will the demand for experienced pay-per-click services.

-Although brands are allocating large portions of their marketing budget to Google Ads, learning effective pay per click strategies doesn't have to break the bank.
-It can be overwhelming trying to learn this new skill—with countless courses and guides, many would-be PPC consultants are scratching their heads and wondering, "where do I start?".
+Although brands allocate large portions of their marketing budget to Google Ads, learning effective pay-per-click strategies doesn't have to break the bank.
+Trying to learn this new skill can be overwhelming—with countless courses and guides, many would-be PPC consultants are scratching their heads and wondering, "where do I start?".

 We sought out the best free tutorials on the web today, covering every facet of the Google Ads universe.

 You can't afford to waste any of your clients’ Google Ads budgets, which is why it's important that every piece of the advertising puzzle has been checked.

 Created by our own in-house experts, this Google Ads Optimization Checklist covers everything - from targeting options ( age range/gender) down to dayparting periods or time zones used by users.

 Plus, there's a free downloadable PDF version that you can keep as a handy reference guide.

 Written by the search marketing software company Spyfu, this 7-step tutorial is the perfect place to start if you're new to Google Ads.
 The guide includes everything from choosing keywords, writing strong ad copy, adjusting your default settings, finding your ad data in Google Analytics, and much more.
 At the end of the guide, you'll also find Google Ads templates to fast-track your campaign setup.

 The HubSpot blog is full of useful sales and marketing resources, and this Google Ads guide is no exception.
 The guide teaches you all the PPC terms you need to know, how to set up your Google ads account, and useful bidding strategies to optimize your campaigns.